-Nursing services in the Cloverleaf Local Schools are provided by Registered Nurses (RNs) who have master level nursing and have also taken the special education requirements to be licensed as School Nurses by the Ohio Department of Education.
-The elementary school has a full time RN for the building and the middle school and high school share a second full-time RN.
+Nursing services in the Cloverleaf Local Schools are provided by Registered Nurses (RN) who are master level nursing prepared and have taken the special education requirements to be licensed as School Nurses by the Ohio Department of Education.
+The elementary school has a full-time RN for the building and the middle school and high school share a second full-time RN.
 Please contact the school nurse if your child has a medical condition, needs daily medication or has a chronic health condition, especially if that condition may affect their school day.
 Students with medical conditions usually attend school more regularly when parents and school nurses work together.
 No medication (including OTC and herbal) can be given at school without an order from your health care provider.

 The forms listed to the right will help facilitate your child’s medical needs while at school.
 Please print the forms (or request them from the nurse) for the following reasons:

-1. Daily Medication form: If your child needs to take a daily dose of a prescription medication or you would like to keep a medication in the clinic for occasional situations (i.e. headaches, cramps, etc.).
-DO NOT fill this form out for medication due to asthma, food or insect allergies, or seizures.
+1. Medication form: If your child needs to take a daily dose of a prescription medication or you would like to keep a medication in the clinic for occasional situations (i.e. headaches, cramps, etc.).
+DO NOT fill this form out for medication due to asthma, food or insect allergies, or seizures (see specific health plan)